Flashing the FireBee system software

 Power status:

+Don't flash the FireBee when it's running on battery power, always use a power supply!
+If the battery runs low during flashing you might end up with a "dead" FireBee and external hardware is needed to reflash the flash memory!
 Also make sure that the battery is well loaded and in good health before flashing.
 If the FireBee wasn't powered on for a while or the battery is almost dead, the battery may be real low/depleted.
-In this case the FireBee (altough running on external power) can suffer stability issues (freezes, video degradation..), with a serious risk of bricking the FireBee while flashing.
+In this case the FireBee (altough running on external power) can suffer stability issues (freezes, video degradation..), with a serious risk of bricking the FireBee while flashing. |

 The flasher software FLASH_CF.PRG/FLASH060.PRG:

+The flash tool is included in the pre-installed FireBee FreeMiNT Setup (folder firebee/flasher/) and can also be found in our FireTOS addon archive (zip 2,2MB).
 There are two versions of the flash tool; FLASH_CF.PRG is a native ColdFire compiled tool and can be used in both EmuTOS and FireTOS.
 The second, FLASH060.PRG, is for the FireTOS environment only.

 Flashing the software components is easy - start the program and click on the harddrive-icon or the upper empty textbox to open the fileselector.
 Select which file to flash.
 You don't have to specify what kind of file it is (BaS, dBUG, FPGA, FireTOS, EmuTOS...) as Flash* program will automatically detect this.